darcy-crabtree/university-web-dev-2/README.md

 All code was used in conjunction with provided Laravel files that are not included in this repository.
 Only modified files were included.

-This code was used as an improvement to [University web deb 1](https://github.com/darcy-crabtree/university-web-dev-1)
+This code was used as an improvement to [University web dev 1](https://github.com/darcy-crabtree/university-web-dev-1)

 Completed 15/01/2025